Qinliuq/text-net/README.md

 # text-net
-*Text-mining using complex network ideologies*
+*Text-mining using complex network ideologies.
+Based on a course (BIOF395 in NIH) project.*

 Written text can be viewed as a complex network based on word adjacency: each word is a node in the network; if two words are nearest neighbour (the distance can be modified for various purposes), we draw an edge to connect the two nodes.